-At times beginning in 2009 the decision was made to expand this series from its original lecture format to a workshop in order to bring scholars and policy makers together to discuss the ever-changing role China is playing in today's world.
-This new format allows for the exchange of ideas and opinions amongst today's top experts.
+In 2009, the decision was made to expand this series from its original lecture format to a workshop in order to bring scholars and policy makers together to discuss the ever-changing role China is playing in today's world.
+This format allows for the exchange of ideas and opinions amongst today's top experts.